Home

 Small business strategy needs to be developed differently than big or medium sized business strategy.

-Small business strategies are often focused on developing niche strategies (there are many small business strategy articles dedicated to this topic), however niche strategies are not always the only choice.
+Small business strategies are often focused on developing niche strategies because a smaller enterprise typically has the adaptability and flexibility to narrowly focus (there are many small business strategy articles dedicated to this topic).

 As part of your strategic planning process (for all business sizes), consider Michael Porter's "Five Forces Model" and use the model to help you better understand your business environment.

-Use a strategic planning template or strategic planning samples to build your own strategy and plan.
+I often use a strategic planning template or strategic planning samples to build my strategy and plan; I highly recommend that you do so too.

 1. Entry Barriers